CaetanoGenete/Visualise-Suffix-Tree/README.md

 The second motivation for this website is to provide source code for an efficient implementation of this algorithm.

 <h2>The algorithm</h2>
-Ukkonen's algorithm is a O(n) time complexity algorithm for building a suffix tree.
+Ukkonen's algorithm is a O(n) time complexity, online, algorithm for building a suffix tree.
+The process involves extending the suffix tree for the substring that doesn't contain the last character, performing this recursive provides a complete suffix tree.

 ```javascript
 //Number of characters defined by the ASCII standard (not extended)